What is the Advisory Council?

 - Todd Siel - Nebraska Association of Resource Districts: nrdnet.org

-- Arnie Stuthman, Gary Hellerich, Kim Todd, Justin Evertson - Members at large appointed by the Governor
+- Arnie Stuthman, Gary Hellerich, Kim Todd, Matthew Gregory and Justin Evertson - Members at large appointed by the Governor

 - Allison Zach - Coordinator of the Nebraska Invasive Species Program

 - Ritch Nelson - USDA Nebraska Natural Resource Conservation Service (NRCS)